ExtendRealityLtd/VRTK/README.md

 displays a radial menu for each controller.
 The left controller uses the `Hide On Release` variable, so it will only be visible if the left touchpad is being touched.

+#### ConsoleViewerCanvas

+This canvas adds the unity console log to a world game object.
+To use the prefab, it simply needs to be placed into the scene and it will be visible in world space.
+It's also possible to child it to other objects such as the controller so it can track where the user is.

+It's also recommended to use the Simple Pointer and UI Pointer on a controller to interact with the Console Viewer Canvas as it has a scrollable text area, a button to clear the log and a checkbox to toggle whether the log messages are collapsed.

+The following script parameters are available:

+  * **Font Size:** The size of the font the log text is displayed in.
+  * **Info Message:** The colour of the text for an info log message.
+  * **Assert Message:** The colour of the text for an assertion log message.
+  * **Warning Message:** The colour of the text for a warning log message.
+  * **Error Message:** The colour of the text for an error log message.
+  * **Exception Message:** The colour of the text for an exception log message.

 ### Scripts